 An initial literature review into household food waste was undertaken in 2013 and found that much of the available information on food waste in New Zealand was out-of-date and based on small sample sizes.
 This research can be viewed here.
 WRAP who designed the Love Food Hate Waste campaign in the UK was approached for permission to use their research methodology.
 This enabled research undertaken in New Zealand to be comparable with data collected in the UK.

-A technical working group was set up in December 2013 to create standardised tools and templates, so that councils across New Zealand could conduct food waste audits using the same methodology and capture key attitudes and behaviours towards food waste.
+A technical working group was set up in December 2013 to create standardised tools and templates, so that councils across New Zealand could conduct food waste research using the same methodology and capture key attitudes and behaviours towards food waste.

 Otago University funded a summer internship to trial WRAP’s methodology and conducted food waste audits, surveys and kitchen diaries with the assistance of Dunedin City Council and EnviroWaste .
 The technical working group then further refined and developed the research methodology, using the information provided by Otago University.
 The actual research began in March 2014 and was completed in March 2015.

 Three types of research were undertaken, these were:

 These audits separated out food waste from kerbside collections.
 The food waste was then analysed to understand how much food waste is:

 These audits provided information on the most commonly wasted foods and the costs of food waste to households.
 Bin audits were undertaken in Auckland, Waipa, New Plymouth, Wellington, Selwyn District and the Canterbury region.

 The results of the national research can be viewed here.